 Symptoms of PCOS

-Symptoms often associated with PCOS vary with individual women, but often include a high sex drive, weight gain, skin tags (acrochordons), changes in color or texture in patches of skin under the arms, neck, groin or other areas (acanthosis nigricans), excess facial and body hair (hirsutism), loss of scalp hair (alopecia), adult acne, irregular menstrual cycle.
+Symptoms often associated with PCOS vary with individual women, but often include a high sex drive; weight gain; skin tags (acrochordons); changes in color or texture in patches of skin under the arms, neck, groin, or other areas (acanthosis nigricans); excess facial and body hair (hirsutism); loss of scalp hair (alopecia); adult acne; and irregular menstrual cycle.

 PCOS and Afternoon Fatigue